vigneshavm/Interview-questions/angular.md

 ### **Tree-shaking**

+- Tree shaking removes unused code from the final bundle.
+- Angular CLI with Webpack performs tree shaking automatically to optimize production builds.
+- Tree shaking is a **build-time optimization** technique used  to **remove unused code** from the final JavaScript bundle,
+- Reducing file size and improving performance.

 **Tree-shaking** is a **build optimization** that removes unused (dead) code from the final bundle.

 * Angular CLI + Webpack + TypeScript compiler analyze your imports